vejsili/voyager/README.md

 </p>

 # [Aerodynamic multi-objective optimization of a NACA 64(12)-10 in statoric cascade of axial compressor](https://github.com/vejsili/voyager/blob/main/docs/Vejsili_Mirsad_Project_MAOM_rev4_Open.pdf)
-The very foundation of turbomachinery design is given by 2D cascade analysis.
-The project aimed to improve performance of stator cascade of an axial compressor by geometric optimization.
-The result is pivotal for the overall behaviour of gas turbine engine.
+The study of turbomachinery is an enchanting discipline, chatacterized by the captivating physics governing the operation of these machines.
+Another crucial aspect lies in their application: each machine is meticulously designed for a specific purpose, tailored to meet precise requirements.
+For instance, imagine to compare an aircraft engine and a naval thruster: while both serve the function of propulsion, their designs inherently differ.
+Also, examining specific examples such as the P&W PT6 on the P.180 and the RR Viper on MB-339 highlights the variations in architectures and performance even within the realm of aircraft engines.
+It is for this reason that optimization techniques play a vital role in the compelling process of turbomachinery design, which begins with 2D analysis.
+This project, in particular, aims to enhance the performance of a 2D stator cascade within a known axial compressor through geometric optimization.
+It is crucial to emphasize that the outcomes of the 2D analysis significantly impact the performance of the entire aircraft engine, underscoring its fundamental importance.

 <p align="center">
   <img src="https://github.com/vejsili/voyager/blob/main/images/image_01_MAOM_StatoricCascade.png">